 - Go to Crawl - Fetch as Google

-- Make sure that both actions were performed - Fetch&Render and Request Indexing
+- Both actions must be performed - Fetch and Render and Request Indexing

-Here’s a step-by-step video on how to do Fetch&Render and Request Indexing:
+Here’s a step-by-step video showing how to do Fetch and Render and Request Indexing:

-To see how Google renders the TrustBox in the Google Search Console, simply click on a row to view the details of a fetch attempt.
+- To see how Google renders the TrustBox in the Google Search Console, click on a row to view the details of a fetch attempt

-If Googlebot can’t see the TrustBox, it might be because the page is too slow to load or perhaps something is blocking Googlebot from crawling the content.
+- If Googlebot can’t see the TrustBox, the page might be too slow to load or something is blocking Googlebot from crawling the content

 “...one is the normal indexing method where when pages get indexed they are more likely to stay in the index for longer periods of time.
 The second [is] "fast track" indexing where Google quickly puts it into the index, maybe because you used the submit to index feature in the fetch as Google in Google Search Console.
 Those pages may not stay in the index for long periods of time, not at least until the normal indexing method picks up the page.”

-- The TrustBox has been placed too low on the page
+- The TrustBox is placed too low on the page

-- The TrustBox has been implemented on too many pages (Rich Snippets abuse)
+- The TrustBox appears on too many pages (Rich Snippets abuse)

-- URL parameters are restricted from indexing to avoid duplicate content
+- The URL parameters are restricted from indexing to avoid duplicate content

-- Broken links, 404 errors, and incorrect redirects
+- There are broken links, 404 errors, or incorrect redirects

 “Recrawling is not immediate or guaranteed.
 It typically takes several days for a successful request to be granted.
 Also, understand that we can't guarantee that Google will index all your changes, as Google relies on a complex algorithm to update indexed materials.” - From Ask Google to recrawl your URLs